 The amount of payment that is above the rate that Medicare (or other insurance) pays for medical services.
 Payment of this amount is considered the responsibility of the patient.

-An AABD MANG client who does not reside in a long term care facility or supportive living facility.
+An AABD MANG customer who does not reside in a long term care facility or supportive living facility.

-The extension of child support enforcement services to a client after the cash or medical benefits are canceled.
+The extension of child support enforcement services to a customer after the cash or medical benefits are canceled.

 contract for deed